Toucaan/toucaan.docs/docs/environment.md

 /* and so on… */
 ```

-:::info
+Take a look at the `desktop.scss` file to see a [real desktop reset](https://github.com/Toucaan/toucaan/blob/master/app/desktop/desktop.scss) followed by the space for application styles to be written by you.

+:::tip
-Remember that the browser on a desktop usually displays along the landscape-axis of intrinsic design whereas the mobile does so along the portrait-axis.
-So the parameters for the intrinsically scaling typography system would be different for each medium.
-More on this later.
+A desktop displays along the landscape-axis of intrinsic design, whereas a mobile on the portrait-axis.
 :::

 ### Mobile's Case
-Like with the desktop, the environment of a mobile browser is set like so:
+Like with the desktop, the environment of a mobile browser can be set like so:

 ```css title="Open ./toucaan/app/mobile/mobile.scss"
 /* Read more about the notch → https://bubblin.io/blog/notch */